Averydimbulb79/GPCH_kanban/README.md

 Before imported data replaces the current browser dataset, GPCH Crystal Club automatically exports the existing data.

 This provides a recovery point if an incorrect or outdated backup is imported.

 ---

-# Moving to Another Computer

-On the existing computer:

-1. Open GPCH Crystal Club.
-2. Select Settings.
-3. Select Export Data.
-4. Save the JSON backup.
-5. Transfer it to the new computer.

-On the new computer:

-1. Open GPCH Crystal Club.
-2. Select Settings.
-3. Select Import Data.
-4. Choose the exported JSON file.
-5. Review the backup information.
-6. Confirm the import.

-The operational dataset, including Leave Requests and Inventory, is then restored.

----